chennisden/dennisc.net/README.md

     Because of a few special circumstances,
     I will *not* be calling it by default when I return all the pages.
-- We take our array of posts
+- We take our array of pages
     and render them in
     `[slug].tsx` in the appropriate directory.
     Because the code in the slugs